HR SaaS SEO Case Study: Traffic & Growth Results That Matter

 | Position 1 CTR (AI Overview keywords) | 7.3% | 1.6% | -78% |

-So when an HR SaaS case study brags about ranking #1 for “employee handbook template,” the real question is: how many of those impressions are actually turning into site visits in 2026?
+When an HR SaaS case study brags about ranking #1 for “employee handbook template,” the real question is: how many impressions are actually turning into site visits in 2026?

-Watch Out: If your HR SaaS SEO strategy is built primarily around informational, top-of-funnel keywords, you’re building on a foundation that’s eroding in real time.
-The 1,300% traffic gains from 2023 would likely be 500-600% gains today, all else being equal, simply because Google is keeping more clicks for itself.
+Watch Out: If your HR SaaS SEO strategy is built primarily around informational, top-of-funnel keywords, you are building on a foundation eroding in real time.
+The 1,300% traffic gains from 2023 would likely be 500 to 600% gains today simply because Google keeps more clicks for itself.

 The Traffic-to-Pipeline Framework for HR SaaS

-After studying these case studies (and running campaigns myself), I built a simple framework for evaluating whether HR SaaS content actually drives revenue.
-I call it the Traffic-to-Pipeline Score, and it works like a quick gut-check before you publish or celebrate any piece of content.
+After studying these cases and running campaigns, I built a framework for evaluating whether HR SaaS content actually drives revenue.
+I call it the Traffic-to-Pipeline Score.

 Every piece of HR SaaS content falls somewhere on this spectrum:

-- Score it on AI Overview Vulnerability (1-5, inverted).
+- Score on AI Overview Vulnerability (1-5, inverted).
 The more likely the query triggers an AI Overview, the lower the score.
 Pure definitions score a 1.
-Complex, opinion-driven, or comparison queries score a 5 because AI Overviews rarely appear for those.
+Complex, opinion-driven, or comparison queries score a 5.

 Add the three scores.
-Anything below 7 is a vanity traffic play.
-Anything above 10 is a pipeline driver.
+Below 7 is vanity traffic.
+Above 10 is a pipeline driver.

 | Content Type | Buyer Proximity | Conversion Path | AI Overview Resistance | Total Score | Verdict |